 Meet Austin Travel Advisor – Becky Robinson

 I was lucky enough to marry a man who loves to travel as much, or more, than I do.
 So together we have been on many journeys.
-I have visited all 50 states, Canada and Mexico and all the continents except South America and Antartica and those are on my list!
+I have visited all 50 states, Canada, Mexico, all the continents, except Antarctica, and that’s still on my list!

 After my career with AT&T, my husband and I retired and our travels have continued.
 We spent six weeks in New Zealand and Australia experiencing life down under and have been on several cruises, including the Panama Canal, the Mediterranean Sea, the Caribbean, 3 Transatlantic Voyages and River Cruises on the Danube and Columbia River.
 We also went on a barge trip in France – a very special trip!
 We love the California wine country and are well versed in the wine industry.
 We have also spent time in France, Switzerland, Germany, Spain and China to name a few of my favorites.
 We went on a golfing trip to Scotland and Ireland and enjoyed the British Open while we were there.

 I could go on and on as travel is a very important part of who I am.
 Traveling has taught me how much the world and the U.S. have to offer.
 The National Parks in the U.S. are truly special gems that all citizens should take their time and visit.
 Traveling internationally has taught me about the various cultures of this world and how even though very diverse we all have common goals and interests.
 I now work for an Austin TX Travel Agency and have grown because of my travel and I thank my parents for planting that seed.